Longmont, Colorado

 The Rising head west

 Families leave Chicago in search of land, dignity, and a future they can claim with their own hands.
-In LoCo Pro history, this is where the city's fighting spirit begins.
+This is where the city's fighting spirit begins.

 August 9, 1871